Hierarchical Regularizers for Reverse Unrestricted Mixed Data Sampling Regressions: Volatility Application

 \subsection{Data Description and Forecast Set-up}

-In this section, we describe the dataset used to perform our empirical study and we detail the forecast set-up.
-Regarding the HF variable, we consider the daily log realized variance based on five-minute returns of the Standard \& Poor’s 500 market index ``SP500" taken from the Oxford–Man Institute of Quantitative Finance.\footnote{Alternatively, we could have taken a more robust estimator of the integrated variance such as the bipower variation or the median realized volatility but this is not the focus of our paper.} The sample spans from January 3rd 2000 to December 31st 2019.
+We forecast the daily realized variance of the S\&P 500 using a wide set of LF macroeconomic variables.
+Regarding the HF variable, we consider the daily log realized variance based on five-minute returns of the Standard \& Poor’s 500 market index ``SP500" taken from the Oxford–Man Institute of Quantitative Finance.\footnote{Alternatively, we could have taken a more robust estimator of the integrated variance such as the bipower variation or the median realized volatility but this is not the focus of our paper.} The sample spans from January 3rd 2000 to December 31st 2019 to avoid the influence of the pandemic.
 Our mixed-frequency models require a fixed frequency mismatch $m$, which we set equal to $m=20$ as in \cite{gotz2016testing}.
 To ensure $m=20$ in each month, we therefore interpolate additional values for non-existing days for months with less than 20 trading days and disregard excessive days for months with more than 20 trading days at the beginning of the corresponding month.
 Figure \ref{fig:SP500rv5} plots the log-realized variances of the S\&P500.

 Regarding the LF macroeconomic variables, we consider monthly variables on various aspects of the economy: amongst others output, income, prices and employment, consumer sentiment and financial variables, see Table \ref{tab:data_description} for an overview.
 The monthly macroeconomic series are directly taken from the FRED-MD dataset which is available at the Federal Reserve Bank of St. Louis FRED database (see \citealp{mccracken2020real} for details).
-We apply the transformation codes in column ``T-code" to remove stochastic trends.\footnote{The transformation codes correspond to the codes in the FRED-MD dataset with the exception of ``CPIAUCSL" where we found the first difference to be sufficient to remove the stochastic trend during the period we consider.} Furthermore, we also consider the monthly news-based Economic Policy Uncertainty Index (``Epui") by \cite{baker2016measuring} as additional ``forward-looking" explanatory variable.
+We apply the transformation codes in column ``T-code" to remove stochastic trends.\footnote{The transformation codes correspond to the codes in the FRED-MD dataset with the exception of ``CPIAUCSL" where we found the first log difference to be sufficient to remove the stochastic trend during the period we consider.} Rather than using all macroeconomic series in the FRED-MD dataset, we use a diverse yet careful selection of macroeconomic series with potential forecasting power for forecasting daily realized volatility.
+Furthermore, we also consider the monthly news-based Economic Policy Uncertainty Index (``Epui") by \cite{baker2016measuring} as additional ``forward-looking" explanatory variable.
+Finally, while some of the macroeconomic time series described in Table \ref{tab:data_description} are available at a higher frequency than monthly, we use monthly data for all these series to preserve the same daily-monthly mixed-frequency mismatch in our RU-MIDAS model.